placenciohid/placenciohid.github.io/landing.md

 		<header class="major">
 			<h2>Introduction and Background</h2>
 		</header>
 		<p>Welcome to my website!
-I'm Dario Placencio, an Industrial Civil Engineer from Chile with a Master of Science in Business Analytics from the University of Wisconsin-Madison.
+I'm Darío Placencio, an Industrial Civil Engineer from Chile with a Master of Science in Business Analytics from the University of Wisconsin-Madison.
 I bring over five years of experience in the mining industry, along with strong analytical skills, project management expertise, and agile coaching abilities.
 		<br><br>
 		During my professional journey, I have witnessed the transformative impact of leveraging data science and analytics to address business challenges and drive continuous improvement.
 My passion for data-driven approaches has led me to pursue graduate studies in this field, where I further developed my skills and contributed to solving complex business problems.</p>
 	</div>